-So you have your brand new composite hockey stick.
+So you’ve picked out one of the best new hockey sticks -.
 You are ready to get out there and start sniping goals, saucing passes, and taking booming one timers!
 But first – You need to tape that hockey stick!
 Tape jobs or “TJ’s” as some call them are an important and subjective topic in hockey!
 Some people view taping their stick as a necessity, some view it as an art.
 Do you choose black, or white stick tape?
 Do you start from the toe or the heel?
 Do you tape the middle of the whole thing?
 There are tons of variations to try, so we will break down the different ways people tape the top of their stick and the blades, and give you some pictures and video links to help out!

 Should You Use White or Black Stick Tape?